-While not a legal requirement, it is advisable for home owners to get buildings insurance as it covers damage to the structure of their property.
+While not a legal requirement, it is advisable for homeowners to get buildings insurance as it covers damage to the structure of their property.

 If you decide to become a landlord and rent out your property, it is still your responsibility to take out buildings insurance.

-This often covers malicious damage by tenants but it’s important to double check with your provider.
+This often covers malicious damage by tenants, but it’s important to double-check with your provider.

-Some landlords may decide to take out landlord insurance as well which covers a variety of things such as accidental damage, liability, legal expenses and rent guarantee.
+Some landlords may decide to take out landlord insurance as well, which covers a variety of things such as accidental damage, liability, legal expenses and rent guarantee.

 Does buildings insurance cover a leaky roof?

 It depends.
-If your leak was caused by some sort of damage to the exterior of your property, for example a storm which pulled off a lot of tiles, your home insurance provider may offer cover.
+If your leak was caused by some sort of damage to the exterior of your property, for example a storm that pulled off a lot of tiles, your home insurance provider may offer cover.

-Where there are no signs of external damage and the leak is caused by the roof structure being worn out, your home insurance provider is unlikely to cover it - as it would fall under the wear and tear exclusion.
+Where there are no signs of external damage and the leak is caused by the roof structure being worn out, your home insurance provider is unlikely to cover it, as it would fall under the wear-and-tear exclusion.

 Does buildings insurance cover subsidence?